We were scared of uncertainty.

 Stay in your car.
 In your lane.
 On your road.
 In your world.

-What was the tipping point that caused you to take action with your BRCA?
+What was the tipping point that caused you to decide on your action with your BRCA?